List of exceptional asteroids: Largest by diameter

 Estimating the sizes of asteroids from observations is difficult due to their irregular shapes, varying albedo, and small angular diameter.
 Observations by the Very Large Telescope of most large asteroids were published 2019–2021.

 The number of bodies grows rapidly as the size decreases.
-Based on IRAS data there are about 140 main-belt asteroids with a diameter greater than 120 km, which is approximately the transition point between surviving primordial asteroids and fragments of primordial asteroids.
+Based on IRAS data there are about 140 main-belt asteroids with a diameter greater than 120 km, which is approximately the transition point between surviving primordial asteroids and fragments thereof.
 For a more complete list, see List of Solar System objects by size.

 The inner asteroid belt (defined as the region interior to the 3:1 Kirkwood gap at 2.50 AU) has few large asteroids.
 Of those in the above list, only 4 Vesta, 19 Fortuna, 6 Hebe, 7 Iris and 9 Metis orbit there.
 (Sort table by mean distance.)

 Most massive

 Below are the sixteen most-massive measured asteroids.
 Ceres, at a third the estimated mass of the asteroid belt, is half again as massive as the next fifteen put together.
 The masses of asteroids are estimated from perturbations they induce on the orbits of other asteroids, except for asteroids that have been visited by spacecraft or have an observable moon, where a direct mass calculation is possible.
 Different sets of astrometric observations lead to different mass determinations; the biggest problem is accounting for the aggregate perturbations caused by all of the smaller asteroids.